numpy/numpy/doc/source/reference/c-api.ufunc.rst

     :param identity:

         Either :c:data:`PyUFunc_One`, :c:data:`PyUFunc_Zero`,
-        :c:data:`PyUFunc_None`.
+        :c:data:`PyUFunc_MinusOne`, or :c:data:`PyUFunc_None`.
         This specifies what should be returned when an empty array is passed to the reduce method of the ufunc.
+        The special value :c:data:`PyUFunc_IdentityValue` may only be used with the :c:func:`PyUFunc_FromFuncAndDataAndSignatureAndIdentity` method, to
+        allow an arbitrary python object to be used as the identity.

     :param name:
         The name for the ufunc as a ``NULL`` terminated string.
 Specifying